halaxa/json-machine/README.md

 ```

 ## Parsing stream API responses
-Stream API response or any other JSON stream is parsed exactly the same way as file is.
+A stream API response or any other JSON stream is parsed exactly the same way as a file.
 The only difference
-is, you use `JsonMachine::fromStream($streamResource)` for it, where `$streamResource` is the stream
+is that you use `JsonMachine::fromStream($streamResource)`, where `$streamResource` is the stream
 resource with the JSON document.
 The rest is the same as with parsing files.
 Here are some examples of
 popular http clients which support streaming responses:

 ### GuzzleHttp
 Guzzle uses its own streams, but they can be converted back to PHP streams by calling
 `\GuzzleHttp\Psr7\StreamWrapper::getResource()`.
 Pass the result of this function to
-`JsonMachine::fromStream` function and you're set up.
+`JsonMachine::fromStream()` and you're set up.
 See working
 [GuzzleHttp example](src/examples/guzzleHttp.php).

 ### Symfony HttpClient
-A stream response of Symfony HttpClient works as iterator.
+A stream response of Symfony HttpClient works as an iterator.
 And because JSON Machine is
 based on iterators, the integration with Symfony HttpClient is very simple.
 See
 [HttpClient example](src/examples/symfonyHttpClient.php).